 Looking into the next couple of months of 2020, field experts believe that COVID-19 will spread successfully into the general population of the United States in numbers similar to prior influenza viruses.
 Until now, attempts to break the chain of transmission of COVID-19 have centered on keeping the virus contained through quarantine and vigorously investigating every case.
 That effort will continue though we are challenged by the fact that there are many people who show few/no symptoms yet can still successfully transmit the virus to other people.

 As of March 11, 2020, COVID-19 is active in 38 states.
 Keep in mind that as the disease continues to spread, it will be community-by-community, with differing infection rates influenced by many local factors.
 There will not be a national “peak virus” moment– for most of us, it will depend entirely on where we live and work.
-As larger numbers of people are infected in a particular population, that population will, in aggregate, develop a degree of immunity to the virus.
-For the virus, it will become harder and harder to find people have not yet been infected.
-This process will ultimately drive down the rate of new cases; fewer new cases means fewer people transmitting virus and this cycle will continue until the virus is ultimately ineffective in perpetuating itself in the population.
+As larger numbers of people are infected in a particular population, that population will develop a degree of immunity to the virus.
+For the virus, it will become harder and harder to find people who have not yet been infected.
+This process will ultimately drive down the rate of new cases; fewer new cases mean fewer people transmitting the virus and this cycle will continue until the virus is ultimately ineffective in perpetuating itself in the population.

 Many WorldClinic members are affiliated with organizations that are focused on risk management during this turbulent time.
 While the management of risk in organizational business versus personal health cannot easily be compared, the thought processes and terminology are similar.

 In the initial “containment” phase, the goal is to prevent or eradicate the virus from spreading outside a single location into the broader population.
 In this phase, the goal is to drive the population risk as close to zero as possible by quarantining those people most likely to transmit the virus outside the original infection location – in the case of COVID-19, the original location was Wuhan, China.
 Unfortunately, the initial effort at containment failed because the necessary quarantine actions were delayed in execution.
-By the time quarantines went into effect, COVID-19, assisted by the frequent of international air travel, had already begun its migration across the globe.
+By the time quarantines went into effect, COVID-19, assisted by the frequency of international air travel, had already begun its migration across the globe.

-Having failed at “containment” we now enter the “mitigation phase” where the underlying assumption is that the virus is already here and is being transmitted through social and physical contact with infected people and contact surfaces (phones, doorknobs, table tops etc.).
+Having failed at “containment” we now enter the “mitigation phase” where the underlying assumption is that the virus is already here and is being transmitted through social and physical contact with infected people and contact surfaces (phones, doorknobs, tabletops, etc.).
 People and organizations must assume that they WILL be affected and take appropriate actions to rationally minimize overall risk while also showing stakeholders that you/your firm are doing your very best to protect everyone.

 It is also important to recognize that conventional influenza (i.e.: H1N5) has killed far more people every year than COVID-19 has to date.
-While the serious illness and death rate does appear to be higher in COVID-19 than in influenza, people and organizations have learned to accept risks of influenza.
-Even though influenza affects stakeholders in very similar way, the COVID-19 virus is a new threat to health whose infective characteristics and transmissibility is not well defined yet.
+While the serious illness and death rate does appear to be higher in COVID-19 than in influenza, people and organizations have learned to accept the risks of influenza.
+Even though influenza affects stakeholders in a very similar way, the COVID-19 virus is a new threat to health whose infective characteristics and transmissibility are not well defined yet.

-- 1 in 200 people who are casually exposed to a COVID-19 positive individual (i.e. working in the same office area for over two hours with someone who is actively spreading virus), will become COVID-19 positive, a 0.5% transmission rate.
+- 1 in 200 people who are casually exposed to a COVID-19 positive individual (i.e. working in the same office area for over two hours with someone who is actively spreading the virus), will become COVID-19 positive, a 0.5% transmission rate.

-- This rate can be influenced by both personal and organizational use of infection control strategies such as social distancing, hand washing, frequent wipe down of contact surfaces and making efforts to screen and keep anyone with cold and flu symptoms out of the workplace.
+- This rate can be influenced by both personal and organizational use of infection control strategies such as social distancing, hand washing, frequent wipe down of contact surfaces, and making efforts to screen and keep anyone with cold and flu symptoms out of the workplace.

 - For those who have had close contact with a person who is COVID19 positive (such as living with a person who has tested positive or spending greater than 10 minutes within 6’ of someone who is actively ill), the likelihood of contracting the infection is 10-12%.
 Individual infection control strategies will greatly influence this rate.

 The following rates are characteristics of COVID-19.
-At present these are relatively uncontrollable, but over the coming months, development of treatment medications analogous to Tamiflu for flu will likely improve these statistics measurably.
+At present these are relatively uncontrollable, but over the coming months, the development of treatment medications analogous to Tamiflu for flu will likely improve these statistics measurably.